How Dangerous is Pepper Spray?

 The Bottom Line

 Lacrimators are chemicals that cause tear production and are typically used for personal protection and crowd control.
-These chemicals cause intense irritation to the eyes, skin, and lungs and can temporarily incapacitate an individual.
+These chemicals cause intense irritation to the eyes, skin, and lungs and can temporarily incapacitate a person.
 The most common lacrimator is pepper spray.
-Its effects are generally mild and resolve fairly quickly.
-More severe effects require medical evaluation.

 tear gas spreading